worldiety/macro/README.md

 }
 ```

-The following annotations are available:
+The following annotations are available and inspected:
 * @Entity
 * @Aggregate
 * @Value